bentaro89/NumNumNum/README.md

 4.)
 Run simulation on iphone 8 for best experience

 NOTE: Level NOOB 1-5 and Legend are the only levels that are playable.
+The rest of the levels are under construction.
+You can scroll in the level menu to see all 50 levels.